harveybc/feature-extractor/README_visualizer.md

 ### Command-Line Execution

-The plugin's core method can be executed by loading the plugin by instantiating a FeatureEng class with plugin-specific configuration parameters and also, it can be used from the console command feature_eng, available after installing the [feature_eng package](../master/README.md):
+The plugin's core method can be executed by loading the plugin by instantiating a FeatureExtractor class with plugin-specific configuration parameters and also, it can be used from the console command feature_eng, available after installing the [feature_eng package](../master/README.md):
 > feature_eng --core_plugin mssa_predictor --input_file <input_dataset> <optional_parameters>

 ### Command-Line Parameters